All Saints' Day School

 All Saints Day School is a private coeducational school for preschool through grade 8, located on 17 acres in Carmel, California.
 It was originally named after the first Episcopal bishop of California, William Ingraham Kip; the Bishop Kip School changed its name to All Saints' Episcopal Day School shortly after its founding in Pacific Grove, California in 1961.

 The first headmaster was Reverend Peter Farmer, also known as Father Farmer, who remained in that position for sixteen years.
 On its first day of classes the school had five students in kindergarten, eight in first grade, and four members of faculty and staff, including Father Farmer.
-As of August 2025, according to the school website, the campus consists of 17 acres, with 258 students in Preschool-8th grade, and has 50 faculty members.
+As of August 2025, according to the school website, the campus consists of 17 acres, with 258 students in preschool to 8th grade, and has 50 faculty members.

 Former Super Bowl winning linebacker and Captain of the New Orleans Saints Defensive Unit, Scott Fujita served as Head of School from July 1, 2019, to June 30, 2024.
 As of July 1, 2024, Sara Brown, former Assistant Head of School, is Head of School, and Fujita serves as chair of the board of trustees.